lisamartelly/return-of-results/README.md

 ### Login, Registration, Permissions

-Login and registration features differentiate investigators from participants, and page displays are restricted accordingly.
-Registration is limited to accounts that were created by an investigator or administrator, and reference the tables of existing accounts according to user email.
+Login/registration differentiate investigators from participants and restrict pages accordingly.
+Registration is limited to accounts that were set up by an investigator or administrator.

 Participants are restricted from investigator pages and are limited to only viewing information about themselves.